 Many of us assume we will earn 2.5% per annum on our Ordinary Account balances and 4.0% per annum on our Special Account, MediSave Account and Retirement Account balances.
 While this has been the case for a long time, and would seem to continue being the case for the foreseeable future, it is not a fixed rate.

 The interest rate for our Ordinary Account is actually the higher of 2.5% or the 3-month average of major local banks’ interest rates.
-Given the low interest rate environment we live in, we will likely continue earning 2.5% on our Ordinary Account balances.
+Given the rising interest rate environment currently, we may see interest rates climbing beyond the 2.5%-mark on our Ordinary Account balances.

 Special Account And MediSave Account

 The interest rate we earn on our Special Account and MediSave Account is the higher of 4.0% or the 12-month average yield of 10-year Singapore Government Securities plus 1.0%.
-Again, given the low interest rate environment, we can expect to continue earning 4.0% on these balances.
+Again, given that interest rates are rising, we may see Special Account and MediSave Account interest rates climbing above 4.0%.

 Similar to the Special Account, our Retirement Account balances earn the higher of 4.0% per annum or 12-month average yield of the 10-year Singapore Government Securities plus 1.0%.

-As mentioned, the current low interest rate environment has led to us earning the floor interest rates on our various CPF accounts for a long time.
-The last time we earned a higher interest rate on our various accounts was in 1999.
+As mentioned, higher interest rates may lead to the government paying a rate that is higher than the floor interest rates on our various CPF accounts.
+As reference, the last time we earned a higher interest rate on our CPF accounts was in 1999.

 #4 We Need To Pay Accrued Interest On Housing Grants Given To Us